-The work in the sub-activity Resource Modeling (of the Modeling Acitivity) includes modelling paradigms for quantitative resources and platform models including transactional memory.
+The work in the sub-activity Resource Modeling (of the Modeling Acitivity) includes design space exploration, multi-core scheduling, modelling paradigms for quantitative resources and platform models including transactional memory.

 The work in the sub-activity Quantitative Modeling (of the Modeling Acitivity) focuses on design frameworks for quantitative modeling, in particular weighted automata, priced timed automata and quantitative communication models.
 This activity includes also some activities on synthesis of models guaranteeing quantitative properties.